ani2fun/sonatype-maven-central-publisher/README.md

 # Gradle Plugin for publishing to [central sonatype maven repository](https://central.sonatype.com/)

 The Maven Central Publisher Plugin is a Gradle plugin designed to streamline the process of publishing artifacts to Maven Central repository.
-Currently, it supports publishing Java libraries, gradle version catalog files and spring boot application.
+Currently, it supports publishing Java Libraries, Gradle Version Catalog files and Spring Boot Application.

 **Sample projects illustrating the publishing of Java libraries, version catalogs, and Spring Boot applications using this plugin can be accessed at: https://github.com/ani2fun/plugin-demo**